In this article you will find the following:

 Safe Mode can come in handy.
 When your Mac is in this setting, it allows it to be in a space without any interference from startup errors or hardware malfunctions.
 Being in this environment can eliminate some temporary failures.

-Here’s how to boot in Safe Mode:
+Here’s how to boot in Safe Mode on Intel Mac:

-- Wait ten seconds, then press the Power button and hold down Shift
+- Wait ten seconds, then press the Power button and hold down Shift.

 - When you see the login screen, release the Shift key.